juristr/juristr.github.com/projects/index.md

 **Technical Reviewer**

-A book about creating Windws 8 applications with JavaScript and HTML5.
+A book about creating Windows 8 applications with JavaScript and HTML5.

 ## Coding